gruntjs-updater/grunt-deploy-site/README.md

 ### Overview

 The `deploy-site` grunt package leverages git to copy a specified folder from within your project to a separate git repository.
-The destination Git repository can live anywhere Git has access to whether it's a sibling directory or a remote repo via SSH.
+The destination Git repository can live anywhere Git has access to whether it's a sibling directory or a remote repository via SSH.

 #### Use Cases

-* managing a `gh-pages` site
+* managing a static site such as Git Hub Pages
-* deploying applications
+* deploying applications to production
 * continuous integration tasks

 In your project's Gruntfile, add a section named `deploy_site` to the data object passed into `grunt.initConfig()`.